cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 Managing Anaconda
 -----------------
 Even though Anaconda comes with many useful packages out of the box, it is still necessary to install additional packages once in a while.
-You also might want to uninstall packages that you don't need anymore to save some space.
+You might also want to uninstall packages that you don't need anymore to save disk space.
 Finally, it is generally a good idea to keep all Anaconda packages up to date, because package maintainers fix bugs and add new features over time.

 All these tasks can be performed with the `conda` command line tool, which is part of every Anaconda distribution.
-We will explore how `conda` performs important package management tasks, but to get started we need to open a terminal first:
+We will explore how `conda` performs important package management tasks, but to get started we need to open a terminal:

 - On Windows, open the "Anaconda Prompt" shortcut from the start menu.
 - On macOS, open the "Terminal" app.
 - On Linux, open the standard terminal program.

-A terminal is a program that runs a shell which interprets text commands to control the system.
+A terminal is a program that runs a shell which interprets text commands to control the operating system.
 This is similar to the Python interpreter, but note that both the terminal and specifically `conda` are *not* Python &ndash; these tools are necessary to manage an Anaconda Python distribution.
-Note that the `$` sign is the prompt for the terminal, so it is not part of the commands and should not be typed in.
+Note that the `$` sign is the prompt for the terminal, so it is not part of the commands and should not be typed in (just like the Python prompt `>>>`).

 Let's test if we can successfully run the `conda` tool.
 In the terminal, type: